 How does Europa look from the Keck telescope when you turn on the adaptive optics system?
 Here’s a good example.
-A picture of Europa from the Keck telescope, showing where there is a lot of water ice (blacker) vs. where there is stuff that has water but is definitely not water ice (redder), compared to a Voyager picture of Europa.
-Ok, Ok, the Voyager picture is definitely better, but guess what?
-We now have a really good spectrum at ever point in the Keck picture of Europa.
+A picture of Europa from the Keck telescope, showing where there is a lot of water ice (blacker) vs. where there is stuff that has water but is definitely not water ice (redder), compared to a Galileo picture of Europa.
+Ok, Ok, the Galileo picture is definitely better, but guess what?
+We now have a really good spectrum at every point in the Keck picture of Europa.
 Pictures are nice and you can learn a lot by studying them, but specra.
 Spectra!
 That’s where we really learn what is going on.
 So what is going on?

 The first thing that you notice when you look at a spectrum of Europa -- from the Earth, from a spacecraft, it doesn’t really matter – is the ice.
 Ice is everywhere.
 The spectrum of ice is a very distinctive looking thing, with a quickly recognizable pattern of regions where the sunlight reflects strongly from the surface and regions where there is less reflectance (and remember the regions here means spectral regions, which means, essentially, we stare at one small spot on the surface, put the light through a prism to spread it all out, and see which colors of the rainbow are present and which are absent.
 In our case our rainbow is in infrared light that your eye can’t see, but the idea is still the same).